mbichay/ShiftBuddy/README.md

     programming expertise could implement the Shift Buddy using their own hardware.
     (Arduino neccecary).

-    Here are a list of functions and code which can be changed if you'd like to swap outthe hardware:
+    Here are a list of functions and code which need to be changed if you'd like to swap outthe hardware:
     1. Read neccecary data:
       // obd.read(PID_SPEED, currentSpeedKPH); - Pull the speed in KPH